 I can advise you on what topics are likely to prove most fruitful.
 Often I will encourage you to do this course project on the same topic as other work you are pursuing so as to specialize and achieve a deeper level of analysis, but sometimes it is preferable to diversify and start research on something new.
 Please read (and re-read) carefully the guidelines for the course project as you work on it.

 Two exams will be given.
-A mid-term exam will be held in class on October 15th (following October break).
+A mid-term exam will be held in class on October 21st.
 A final exam will be given during the regular final exam period at a time/location to be announced later.
 These exams are designed to test understanding of concepts and course material.
 Each exam will have equal point value.
 The two exams will cover material from both the readings and the lectures, for which slides will be posted online on the day of each lecture.
 The final exam will be comprehensive, covering both halves of the course.

 final course grade will be computed from points earned from homework